KCurtiss5/Snowstorm/README.md

 - More efficient print to terminal
 - Wind
 - Snow accumulation
-- colors (white, red and green, and random colors)
+- Colors (white, red and green, and random colors)